kivilaid/docs-mcp-server/README.md

    - Use `-d` for detached mode.
 Omit to see logs in your terminal.
    - To rebuild after updates: `docker compose up -d --build`.
 5. **Configure your MCP client:**
-   Add this to your MCP settings:
+   Add this to your MCP client configuration (e.g., VS Code settings for Cline, Claude Desktop config):
    ```json
    {
      "mcpServers": {